Eligibility Criteria and Time Limits for Casual Taxpayer Registration

 Q7.
 Can the registration taken by a casual taxable person be cancelled?

 Ans.
-Yes, a casual taxpayer can get the registration cancelled by applying in FORM GST REG-16.
-The registration is deemed to be cancelled automatically on the validity or extended period’s expiry.
+Yes, a casual taxpayer can cancel the registration by applying in FORM GST REG-16.
+Additionally, the registration automatically cancels once the validity or extended period expires.

 Q8.
 What are the consequences of non-compliance under GST for a casual taxpayer?